Skip to main content

 Esomeprazole is the active ingredient in Nexium 24HR and is part of a class of drugs called proton pump inhibitors (PPIs), which help reduce the amount of acid produced by the stomach.1,2

-A dose of over-the-counter Nexium 24HR is indicated to treat frequent heartburn, meaning heartburn that occurs two or more days per week.1 A dose Nexium 24HR contains 20mg of esomeprazole.
+A dose of over-the-counter Nexium 24HR is indicated to treat frequent heartburn, which is heartburn that occurs two or more days per week.1 A dose of Nexium 24HR contains 20mg of esomeprazole.
 You should not take a course of Nexium 24HR for longer than 14 days in a row, unless you’ve been instructed to do so by a healthcare professional.
-A 14-day treatment cycle may be repeated every four months.
+A 14-day treatment cycle may be repeated every four months.1

 Does Nexium 24HR Have Side Effects?